Z-Hilton/RingLightController/README.md

 #### 2.3 ESP32

-- This is the brain of the controller.
-It's a microcontroller responsible for detecting the shutter signal and controlling the Mosfets accordingly.

-#### 2.4 JST connectors (6, 2-pins)

-- Each of these go to a bank of 6 LEDs.

-#### 2.5 JST connector (1, 3-pin)

-- The three pins are ground, data, and power (5V).
-They go to the individually addressable RGB LEDs on the ringlight.

-## 3. Power Supply

-The board expects an input of 24 Volts throught a **_center-positive_** DC barrel jack.
-You can check to see if your power source is center-positive by placing the red probe of a volt meter in the center of the plug and the black probe on the sleeve.
-If the number is positive you are all good.
-(This is important as there is no standard and center-negative is quite common too).
-The power supplies we are using for the photogrammetry rig are center-positive, so if you are a Makerspace employee reading this, no need to worry about this.
-Again, here's how the power flows through the board:
-- The 24V power goes into the board.
-- A Buck Converter steps down the voltage to 5V.
-- The 5V output powers both the ESP32 and the RGB LED strip.

-## 4. ESP32 Microcontroller

 The ESP32 is the heart of the controller.
 It performs the following tasks:

 - **Detect Shutter Signal:** The ESP32 listens for a shutter signal coming from a 3.5mm headphone jack on the board.
 This signal tells the controller when to turn on the ringlight.